Swart-lab/loxodes-bleties-workflow/README.md

 BleTIES MILRAA using CCS reads cross-mapped onto Loxodes magnus Falcon reference assemblies.

-Set up: clone this repository into a subfolder `./workflow` of the working folder, and symlink the script `run_snakemake.sh` into the working folder root.
+Snakemake workflow files are in subfolder `./workflow`; Snakemake options are in the script `run_snakemake.sh`

 Input files for this workflow are genome assemblies and read mappings for L. magnus, listed in `workflow/config.yml`.
 Workflow to produce these files: